WillMoody27/taskboard-api/README.md

 ### Taskboard.jsx:

+GOAL(s):

+- User Story:

+  - As a user, I want to be able to view all the tasks that are stored in the database.
+  - As a user, I want to be able to create a new task.
+  - As a user, I want to be able to update a task.
+  - As a user, I want to be able to delete a task.

-This will contain the main component that will be used to display the tasks.
-It will handle `CORS` and `GET` requests to the API to fetch the tasks.
+This component will contain the main component that will be used to display the tasks.
+It will display each task located in the relational database tied to a specific user.
+It will allow the user to create, update, and delete tasks.

 Example of CORS Error:
 <img src="images/cors_error.png" alt="Cor Error" style="max-width: 1140px; width: 100%; margin: 0 auto; display: block;